CMU-Heinz-95702/lab5-cryptography/README.md

 and run the client code.
 Enter an integer into the running client and then verify that the client receives back the integer that you entered + 1.

+:checkered_flag: This is the 1/4 point checkpoint for this lab.
+Show your TA that you have a working solution.
+You will need to do a very quick demonstration for your TA.

 2. Read the following article about the Diffie-Hellman Key Exchange algorithm: https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange